Choking at the dentist

 Dental visits can involve lots of water.
-Handpieces (also known as ‘drills’) as well as ultrasonic instruments used for cleanings spray a stream of water towards your teeth, in order to reduce heat generation.
+Handpieces (also known as ‘drills’) as well as ultrasonic instruments used for cleanings spray a stream of water towards your teeth, in order to reduce the heat that’s generated.
 What may feel like saliva pooling in the back of your throat may actually be water that hasn’t been properly suctioned away.
 This can happen especially if the dental nurse or dental assistant is a bit inexperienced.

 There are two main types of suction instruments: the saliva ejector (which looks like a bendable see-through straw), and the high volume suction.
 The high volume suction is so strong that the dental nurse simply holds it close to where the dentist is working and when held in the right spot, it will suck away any nearby debris and water.